Kazuki-tam/gas-gpt-starter/README.md

 ### Parameters
 1. prompt: The prompt to generate completions for, encoded as a string, array of strings, array of tokens, or array of token arrays.
 2. maxTokens: The maximum number of tokens to generate in the completion.
-3. gptOptions: The other options to adjust the completion
+3. gptOptions: The other options to adjust the completion.

 ```
 // Example of gptOptions